-The following table sets forth information as of December 31, 2021, with respect to compensation plans under which our equity securities are authorized for issuance.
+The following table sets forth information as of December 31, 2022, with respect to compensation plans under which our equity securities are authorized for issuance, specifically, the 2016 Plan.
 We have no such plans that were not approved by security holders.

-Number of securities

-remaining available for

-Number of securities future issuance under

-to be issued upon Weighted-average equity compensation

-exercise of exercise price of our plans (excluding

-outstanding options, outstanding options, securities reflected in

-Plan Category warrants and rights (a) warrants and rights (b) column (a)) (c)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of our outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans approved by
+Equity compensation plans approved by (u)

-security holders 2,182,479(1) N/A 1,469,653
+security holders 2,624,466(1) N/A 1,107,931